dovannam115/namdo.github.io/README.md

 # 👋 Hello, I'm Nam!
 Welcome to my data portfolio.
-I'm currently working as an Actuarial Analyst at GIC with a strong focus on Business Intelligence, Data Engineering and Data Analytics.
+I'm currently working as an Actuarial Analyst at GIC with a strong focus on Business Intelligence, Data Engineering and Data Analyst.

 ## 📊 Projects